fern-api/docs-starter-fern-definition/README.md

 npm install -g fern-api
 ```

-When prompted, log into and connect your GitHub account.

 > [!NOTE]
 > The above CLI command is a global command that you can run from any location.
 The `fern` commands in the following steps must be run from within your repository.